haragei-dev/dag/README.md

 ## Contributing

 Contributions are welcome!
-For feature requests and bug reports, please [submit an issue](
+For feature requests and bug reports, please [submit an issue](https://github.com/haragei-dev/dag/issues).